Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 The Bird Park features over 60 species of both local and foreign birds.
 Its show-stopping birds are the Indian blue peacock and the crowned pigeon.

-If you want a closer interaction with these winged creatures, you can meet and greet them in the daily bird shows and eagle-feeding programmes.
+If you want a closer interaction with these winged creatures, you can meet and greet them in the daily bird shows and eagle-feeding programs.
 Entry costs RM48.

 What To Eat In Kuala Lumpur